Damien-Wprof/reading-notes/README.md

 Three reminders I can tell myself are:
 - Rephrase sentencing
 - Learn through repetition
-- Build habits around struggle
+- Build habits around struggle and overcome

 ## About Me